 These implants work basically as teeth, as they help maintain the bone that is around the implant and they give the denture something to hold onto in the mouth.
 Dental Implants can help better the quality of life for many denture users, especially those with full dentures on either the upper or the lower jaw, and are becoming more common in recent times.

 Although dental implants are a fantastic solution to some people’s dental problems it does need to be considered however that getting implants placed is a surgical procedure and so is a serious undertaking.

-If you need more information about dental implants and what is possible for you simply call our dental clinic Hervey bay and book an appointment with our dentists and all your questions will be answered with clarity also payment plan options are available to make the processes easier for you.
+If you need more information about dental implants and what is possible for you simply call our dental clinic in Hervey Bay and book an appointment with our dentists all your questions will be answered with clarity also payment plan options are available to make the process easier for you.

 How long does it take to get used to dentures?

 Getting dentures is a different experience for every individual and so the time that it takes an individual to get used to their denture can vary.
 This is even more so when a patient is receiving a full upper or lower denture.
 Having a denture is having a foreign object in the mouth that the body is not used to and so a new shoe needs to be worn in.

 For some people, the process of getting used to their dentures may take days and for other people, it may take months, in rare circumstances some people never get used to, or rather are comfortable with a denture.